 At more than 8,665 square feet, the Didsbury Museum is one of the largest museums in Mountain View County!
 Our gorgeous ceilings are 13 feet high!
 There are 16 rooms including offices and washrooms, 10 of which are complete exhibit rooms.
 As well as the individual rooms, our hallways are full of displays focusing on our local area heritage.

-Our Signature Exhibits include over 10,000 artifacts organized in 16 rooms!
+Our Signature Exhibits include over 10,000 artifacts organized on three floors!

 • Agriculture (Tools and Implements)